Saving Electricity for under 10 pounds

 Insulation can be added by purchasing a 'cylinder jacket' - an overpriced collection of thin triangular panels, which are secured around the cylinder with string.

-A far more effective option is to purchase a couple of rolls of 150mm loft insulation and wrap this around the cylinder.
+A far more effective option is to purchase a couple if rolls of loft insulation and wrap this around the cylinder.
 Use the type with a plastic covering to avoid excessive dust.

 Whatever is used, make sure that any electrical cables are NOT covered by the insulation.